-am was [in May 2018] in the process of preparing a workshop, intended to help postgraduate students deal with peer-review, and in the process of looking up sources, I came across this older article in Times Higher Education, where six senior academics shared the worst advice they had received from reviewers.
-Peer review, which involves getting anonymous feedback from experts as a condition for publication in an academic journal, serves an essential function in preserving the standards of academic publishing, but it does has a rather bad reputation in academic writing, and there is even a Facebook group dedicated to stopping the infamous Reviewer 2 (the academic equivalent of the bad cop).
+am was [in May 2018] in the process of preparing a workshop, intended to help postgraduate students deal with peer-review, and this post is my way of procrastinating.
+Peer review, which involves getting anonymous feedback from experts as a condition for publication in an academic journal, serves an essential function in preserving the standards of academic publishing, but it does has a rather bad reputation in academic writing.
+In fact, there is even a Facebook group dedicated to stopping the infamous Reviewer 2 (the academic equivalent of the bad cop).

 The difficulty in dealing with peer review stems in part from the fact that, after investing time and effort in a study, receiving criticism is not easy.
-It also connects to the unfortunate fact that the anonymity of reviewers tends to encourage comments that are not consistently constructive.
+It is also quite unfortunate that the anonymity of reviewers tends to encourage comments that are not consistently constructive.
 But the main aim of the upcoming workshop is to raise awareness that there is always something useful to learn, even from misguided suggestions.
-So what follows in this post is a short list of potential lessons prompted by peer-reviewer’s comments I have come across over time.
+So what follows is a short list of lessons I learnt (or should have learnt), from peer-reviewer’s comments that I received at one time or another.

 The best piece of advice I ever received from a peer-reviewer came in one of my first publications.
 At the time, I had just completed the pilot study of my PhD, presented the findings at a conference, and submitted the write-up to a regional journal.
-The reviewers made some encouraging remarks about the actual study, but – to my shock – one of them commented that there were problems with the way the content was presented.
+The reviewers made some encouraging remarks about the study, and that pleased me enormously.
+But – to my shock – one of them commented that there were problems with the way I was presenting the content:

 The paper is over-referenced, and reads like the work of a post-graduate student.
 The multiple citations that follow every sentence are very distracting and disrupt the flow of the text.
 The author should limit himself to the most important citations, and trust the readers to know the more trivial details.

-The truth is that I was initially infuriated when I read this comment, particularly because I was actually quite proud of my writing style.
+The truth is that I was more than slightly upset when I read this comment, particularly because I was actually quite proud of my writing style.
 Academic writing is about being able to back up your thinking, and that’s what I was doing, and doing it very well, I thought!
-Maybe this reviewer was just jealous that I was able to cite so many sources, because I was educated in a great university, and they were just reviewing for a small regional journal.
-So, I was clearly dealing with professional envy, and that seemed like a much more plausible explanation than the insulting suggestion that there was something wrong with my paper.
+Maybe this reviewer was just jealous because I was able to cite so many sources.
+Plus, I was educated in a great university, and they were just reviewing for a small regional journal.
+So, I decided, I was clearly dealing with professional envy.
+That seemed like a much more plausible explanation than the insulting suggestion that there was something wrong with my paper.

 On the other hand, if I wanted to get the paper published, I had to comply with the reviewers’ instructions, so a couple of weeks later I began to revise.
-When I was done, I somewhat reluctantly admitted that the paper did look much better, my argument was quite tighter, and I even had more space to develop a couple of points that I had previously left out because of the word-limit.
+When I was done, I somewhat reluctantly admitted that the paper actually looked much better, my argument was tighter, and I even had more space to develop a couple of points that I had previously left out because of the word-limit.
 More importantly, my voice as an author was easier to hear, and it sounded more confident.
-The reviewer was right to point out, just like Voltaire had, that “the easiest way to be boring is to say everything”.
+The reviewer was right to point out, just like Voltaire had done before him, that “the easiest way to be boring is to say everything”.
 But perhaps they were wrong in saying that I needed to trust the readers more.
 The person I needed to learn how to trust was myself.

 More recently, I had a less pleasant encounter with the peer-review process.
-A colleague in our department was about to retire, and someone suggested that it would be a nice idea to put together a Festschrift, or tribute volume, for her.
+A colleague in my department was about to retire, and someone suggested that it would be a nice idea to put together a Festschrift, or tribute volume, for her.
 Knowing that a Festschrift is more about honouring a friend and less about breaking new scientific ground, another colleague and I decided to write a chapter mapping out the influence of the retired colleague’s thinking.
-We therefore went about collecting narratives from academics in the research area, with which we wanted to trace the influence of the retiring colleague’s thinking.
-Adding our own narratives to the corpus, we used a semi-formal procedure loosely informed by narrative analysis to document the spread of the retiring scholar’s seminal contrubutions, and we went on to discuss how she passed on the torch to an emerging academic community, who now worked with these ideas, and suggested some directions for future research.
+We therefore went about collecting narratives from academics who were working in the same research area; then, after adding our own narratives to the corpus, we used a semi-formal procedure loosely informed by narrative analysis to document the spread of the retiring scholar’s seminal contributions.
+We went on to discuss how she passed on the torch to an emerging academic community, who carried on working with these ideas, and suggested some directions for future research.

 The reviewers were livid.
-Reviewer 1 demanded to know how we had chosen the interview participants, suggested that we should have chosen academics in a research group working in a similar field, and insisted that the paper needed more citations from that research group.
+Reviewer 1 demanded to know how we had chosen these particular interview participants, and suggested that we should have chosen academics from a different research group working in a similar field.
+He also insisted that the paper needed more citations from that particular research group.
 In his view:

 The idea of inviting experts to reflect on their experiences and histories is a good idea, though it is unclear how the informants were selected.
 Their stories are interesting and add to our understanding of how new theories emerge and spread.
 There is one BIG problem. (…) Important references are missing.
 I would have suggested to include the work by the [redacted] group extensively.